Polymers in Swarming Bacterial Turbulence

-Figure \hyperref[fig1]{1} shows experimental velocity and vorticity fields for the buffer (PBS) and the 20 ppm CMC solution (see movies in \cite{Supp_Mat}); instantaneous streamlines are plotted on top of the fields to better visualize structures.
-The flow fields show that the addition of polymers significantly increases the swimming speed of \textit{S. marcescens}; the maximum velocity magnitude is nearly doubled from 10 $\umu$m/s in the buffer to 20 $\umu$m/s in the polymeric solution [Fig. \hyperref[fig1]{1(a)} and \hyperref[fig1]{1(b)}].
-While it has been previously found that a single microbe can swim faster in polymeric solutions \cite{Teran_PRL_2010,Morozov_Poon_PNAS_2014, Yeomans_NatPhys_2019, Patteson2015}, the flows induced by bacterial collective motion here are not merely scaled up with a higher swimming speed.
+Figure \hyperref[fig1]{1} shows experimental velocity and vorticity fields for the buffer (PBS) and the 20 ppm CMC solution (see movies in \cite{Supp_Mat}); instantaneous streamlines are overlaid on fields to better visualize structures.
+The flow fields show that the addition of polymers significantly increases the overall speed $u$ of the swarming bacterial suspension; the maximum suspension speed is nearly doubled from 10~$\umu$m/s in the buffer to 20~$\umu$m/s in the polymeric solution [Fig. \hyperref[fig1]{1(a)} and \hyperref[fig1]{1(b)}].
+While it has been previously found that a single microbe can swim faster in polymeric solutions \cite{Teran_PRL_2010,Morozov_Poon_PNAS_2014, Yeomans_NatPhys_2019, Patteson2015}, the flows observed here are not merely scaled up by a higher speed (of an individual bacterium).
 If that were the case, one would expect the flow structures to remain roughly of the same size.
 Here, on the other hand, we find that the flow structures length-scale increases with the addition of polymers, as shown by the vorticity fields [Fig. \hyperref[fig1]{1(c)} and \hyperref[fig1]{1(d)}].
 This indicates that bacterial collective motion in these ultra-dilute polymeric fluids have distinct underlying flow structures from those in Newtonian fluids.